SCCA Regional (New England Region)

 Notes on the cars:

 - Chevron B17b (Robert J. Nelkin): Fred Opert ran a team five-car team in 1970 which included a Chevron B17b for himself and a sister car for Mike Eyerly.
 Opert's personal car was sold to Tom Outcault (Cranford, NJ) for 1971 who used it in NEDiv events and also in the Pro race at Road America in Aug 1971.
-Last seen when advertised by Outcault in November 1971.
-According to Chris Townsend's research, Outcault's car went to Frank Sangiorgio in 1972 or 1973, then Carmelo Crisafuli (Great Neck, NY) in 1974.
-RJ Nelkin (Roslyn, NY) bought the car in 1975, and raced it in SCCA and EMRA events.
-Nelkin cannot recall where it went next, but Chris Townsend advises that it went to Roy Aber (Penn Hills, PA) for 1976.
-Subsequent history unknown.
+Outcault sold it via Fred Opert to Carmelo Crisafuli (Great Neck, Long Island, NY), and it was registered by the SCCA at Watkins Glen in September 1972.
+He raced it in SCCA Regionals including two New York Region rounds of the North Atlantic Road Racing Championship in 1974.
+RJ Nelkin (Roslyn, NY) bought the car for 1975, and raced it in SCCA and EMRA events that season.
+It was sold in 1976 via Fred Opert to Roy Aber (Penn Hills, PA) who recalls racing the car until 1981.
+He sold it to JC Gongaware (Youngwood, PA), and did not hear of it again.
+The car was next seen about 1986 when Lee Chapman (New Milford, CT) of Auto Restorations had the car, having bought it from Jim Wisheart in Pennsylvania.
+It went from Chapman to Fred Gunther (Trumbull, CT), then to Peter McLaughlin (Hannover, NH), and then to Travis Engen (Weston, CT) in 1994 or 1995.

 - Brabham BT38B (Giovanni Distasio): Eric Kerman (Hempstead, NY/Glen Cove, NY), the reigning national SCCA C Sports Racing champion, moved into Formula B in 1974, finishing third in Northeast Division in a Brabham BT38 that he had bought from Fred Opert.
 He leased a nearly-new March 74B for the Runoffs.
 Kerman recalls selling the Brabham to Giovanni Distasio (Edgewater, NJ) who raced it in NEDiv FB in 1975.
 Distasio then bought a March 75B from Doug Shierson, and the Brabham went in trade into Shierson stock.
 It was bought from Shierson by James Hollowell (Sterling Hts, Mich) and raced by him in SCCA Formula B over the next few seasons.
 Advertised by Hollowell in September 1978 as a "FB/C rolling chassis", and he recalls selling it to somebody in the Chicago area.
 Subsequent history unknown.